ChenZhongPu/data-structure-swufe/book/src/stack_queue/stack_python.md

 - Scan the expression for left to right.
 - If the character belongs to openings (i.e., `([{`), it is pushed on a stack.
-- If the character belongs to the closings (i.e., `)]}`), an item popped from the stack will be checked if it is matched with the character.
-If matched, continue to scan; otherwise, return `False`.
+- If the character belongs to the closings (i.e., `)]}`), an item popped from the stack will be checked whether it is matched with the character or not.
+If so, continue to scan; otherwise, return `False`.
 - After scanning, if the stack is empty, return `True`; otherwise, return `False`.

 The steps above can be translated into the code: